 REQUIREMENT COURSES THAT SATISFY THE REQUIREMENT

 Required Course (must earn B or above in this course)

 INT7425 International Law (3)

 International Electives

 INT7424 International Human Rights (3)

 INT7415 Immigration Law (3)

 INT7421 International Environmental Law and Policy (3)

 INT7428 Trade Law and Policy (3)

 ENV5423 Ocean and Coastal Law (3)

 ENV5230 Global Energy Law and Policy (2)

 INT7446 International Trade and the Environment (2)

 ENV5564 Peace, War, and the Environment (2)

 ENV5385 Global Food Security (2)

 Take at least one course from each of the following two categories: Comparative or Foreign Law Course (must earn B or above)

 INT7440 Law of the European Union (2)

 INT7440 Comparative U.S. China Environmental Law (2)

 ENV5223 Environmental Governance in the Developing World (2)

 Study Abroad Electives (minimum 1 course)

 INT7414 European Union Law - Trento (1)

 INT7441 China Field Study (1)

-Semester Study at McGill University 33
+Semester Study at McGill University

 Semester Study at University of Trento

 Semester Study at the CY Cergy Paris Université

 Semester Study at Université de Paris 1Panthéon-Sorbonne

-ABA-approved Summer Course 34
+ABA-approved Summer Course

 An independent research project (IRP) conducted abroad, if based upon international work experience during law school, including summers, as long as prior approval of the project for this purpose is obtained from the Vice Dean for Students, the Vice Dean for Faculty, or their designee.

-Other such courses approved by the Vice Dean for Students, the Vice Dean for Faculty, or their designee.

-33 Number of credits for courses taken at foreign institutions: The number of credits earned for courses taken at a foreign institution will be determined in accordance with the ABA regulation for determining course credits
+Number of credits for courses taken at foreign institutions: The number of credits earned for courses taken at a foreign institution will be determined in accordance with the ABA regulation for determining course credits

-34 Courses taken at an ABA-approved summer study-abroad program must have the prior approval of the Vice Dean for Faculty for the course to be used to satisfy the study-abroad requirement, and of the Registrar to determine that VLS will accept the credits.
+Courses taken at an ABA-approved summer study-abroad program must have the prior approval of the Vice Dean for Faculty for the course to be used to satisfy the study-abroad requirement, and of the Registrar to determine that VLS will accept the credits.